ranarag/ranarag.github.io/_posts/2016-08-28-post-endianess-of-your-pc.md

 title: "POST Endianess of your PC"
 date: 2016-08-28 14:54:27
 image: '/assets/img/'
-description: 'How to check the endianess of your computer using a cpp code'
+description: 'How to check the endianess of your computer using a cpp code.'
 tags:
 - networks
 - c++
-- tricks
 categories:
 - byte ordering in the network layer
-twitter_text:
+twitter_text: "something related to networks"
 ---

 While studying networks for my job interviews I came across a two system calls namely